shimonmagal/grizzly-with-websockets/README.md

 2. You have a simple configuration system to control things like serverPort, but then of course other configurable parameters.

-So overall this is a nice example to start from.
+So overall this is a nice example to start from - you can work with both api over jaxrs and websockets.
+(The reason this is made available by the way is that WS actually use http to do the handshake and then switch protocol).